March 27, 2026

 - Many qualify for higher benefits through TDIU (Total Disability based on Individual Unemployability).

-- VA loan funding fee exemptions may apply, potentially saving thousands on home purchases.
+- VA loan funding fee exemptions may apply, potentially potential savings depending on your loan details on home purchases.

 - State and federal perks span healthcare, education, property tax relief, and more.